What Exactly IS a Book Coach?

 Not long before Hannukuh, Carla had one such revelation.
 Her book involves a young girl who is wrestling with some difficult family dynamics and whose story happens to also involve some discovery around her Jewish heritage.
 Carla and I had a deep and intense discussion about religion and what it meant to this girl, and indeed to any of us.

-It began when I asked a question that betrayed my misunderstanding of a basic tenant of one of the world’s major religions.
+It began when I asked a question that betrayed my misunderstanding of a basic tenet of one of the world’s major religions.
 I asked about Carla’s character’s faith.
 Was this a book really about faith?
 Carla explained to me that in the Jewish religion, there is no concept of faith.
 The religion is about identity and community.
 I learned something important, and by inadvertently pushing her to have to explain it to me, we were able to dig deep into what her story was really about — not faith, in fact, but identity.
 The conversation unlocked several new layers of Carla’s story.

 I think we both hung up from that call feeling the power of what books can teach us all but especially in middle school, when kids are just beginning to ask all the really big questions.